Bluegrass Mandolin|A Style versus F Style Mandolin

 A-Style Mandolin

-An A-style mandolin has a teardrop-shaped body generally having a round hole.
-This type of mandolins generally has a fuller, sweeter tone.
-Sometimes the tone can be described as woody, depending on the type of wood used to make the instrument.
+An A-style mandolin has a teardrop-shaped body, generally with a round hole.
+This type of mandolin generally has a fuller, sweeter tone.
+Depending on the type of wood used to make the instrument, the tone can sometimes be described as woody.

 F - Style Mandolin